Future of Search, SEO, Jagger & Google Analytics

 First, let’s discuss Jagger… Just like hurricanes, Google updates have names.
 (A Google update is a change to the way Google determines its rankings.
-Google makes these changes periodically, and they’re universally feared because they can impact dramatically on a website’s ranking.)
-The latest update is called Jagger, and it has search engine optimizers (SEOs) all around the world in a state of panic.
+Google makes these changes periodically, and they’re universally feared because they can have a dramatic impact on a website’s ranking.)
+The latest update is called Jagger, and it has search engine optimizers (SEOs) worldwide in a state of panic.

-Why was Jagger such a fearful update?
-Simple… With Jagger, Google once again outsmarted huge numbers of SEOs.
-You see, many/most SEOs spend their time (and their clients’ money) trying to trick Google into thinking that their websites are more relevant and important than they really are.
-They do this mostly by swapping links, buying cheap links, and placing links on free directories.
-While there’s nothing wrong with these sorts of links (i.e. they’re not considered ‘black-hat’), they don’t really show that the site is relevant or important.
 All they really show is that the site owner has made a deal with another site owner.
-In these deals, the incentive for the linking site owner is a reciprocal link, money, or increased link volume.
-Google much prefers it when the linking site adds the link simply to enhance the value of their content or to increase their own credibility and authority.
+In these deals, the incentive for the linking site owner is a reciprocal link, money, or an increase in the number of links.
+Google much prefers it when the linking site adds the link to enhance the value of their content or to increase their credibility and authority.

 1) Increased importance placed on IBL (Inbound Links) Relevancy?